javedsolutions/IIITA-B.Tech-PSP2026-Problem-Solving-Using-Programming-Course/Unit_1_Introduction_to_Computers_and_Hardware_Demo/problem_solving_using_c_engineering_environment.md

 # 20. References and Further Reading

 [^1]: Damaja, I. W., Shaikh, P. W., & Mouftah, H. T. *Distinctive landmarks in the history of computing and engineering: the past, the present, and the future*.
 International Journal for the History of Engineering & Technology, 2024.

-[^2].
-National Academies of Sciences, Engineering, and Medicine. *A 21st Century Cyber-Physical Systems Education*.
+[^2]: National Academies of Sciences, Engineering, and Medicine. *A 21st Century Cyber-Physical Systems Education*.

-[^3].
-IEEE Technology Navigator.
+[^3]: IEEE Technology Navigator.
 Materials on computer architecture, operating systems, and computing systems.

-[^4].
-General historical references on the development of mechanical calculators, electronic computers, transistors, integrated circuits, and microprocessors.
+[^4]: General historical references on the development of mechanical calculators, electronic computers, transistors, integrated circuits, and microprocessors.

-[^5].
-Recent engineering reporting and institutional material on AI-assisted engineering, drones, robotics, aerospace, energy, and advanced manufacturing.
+[^5]: Recent engineering reporting and institutional material on AI-assisted engineering, drones, robotics, aerospace, energy, and advanced manufacturing.

 ---

-## Instructor Note

-This material can be used as an introductory unit before students begin detailed C programming.
-The emphasis should be on **engineering thinking**, not memorization of dates.

-A useful teaching sequence is:

-**History → Engineering change → Problem definition → Algorithm → Flowchart → C implementation → Testing → Engineering ethics**